ummerubaiyat/AINights/README.md

 ## Workshop for Attendees

 ## Session Information
-**Session Title:** Creating applications that can see, hear, speak or understand - using Microsoft Cognitive Services
+**Session Title:** Computer Vision and Text Analytics - Using Azure Cognitive Services

 **Session Abstract:** In this workshop you will be introduced to the [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-gb/services/cognitive-services/?WT.mc_id=ainights-github-amynic), a range of offerings you can use to infuse intelligence and machine learning into your applications without needing to build the code from scratch.
 We will cover pre-trained AI APIs, such as [computer vision](https://azure.microsoft.com/en-gb/services/cognitive-services/directory/vision/?WT.mc_id=ainights-github-amynic) and [text analytics](https://azure.microsoft.com/en-gb/services/cognitive-services/directory/lang/?WT.mc_id=ainights-github-amynic), that are accessed by REST protocol.
 Next we will dive into Custom AI that uses transfer learning - [Microsoft Azure Custom Vision](https://azure.microsoft.com/en-gb/services/cognitive-services/custom-vision-service/?WT.mc_id=ainights-github-amynic).
 This enables you to provide a small amount of your own data to train an image classification model.
 Wrapping the workshop up by building our custom trained AI into an application - using [Logic Apps](https://azure.microsoft.com/en-gb/services/logic-apps/?WT.mc_id=ainights-github-amynic), this technology is ideal for building data pipeline processes that work with your machine learning models.